/ Chocolate Resources / Chocolate Blog / Making beautiful bean to bar chocolate together

 Hey honey, let's make our own chocolate!

-For Sandra and David, it came from a desire to provide people with an indulgence that could fit into a healthy lifestyle “We changed our diets significantly a few years ago, and had a hard time finding healthy chocolate”.
+For Sandra and David, it came from a desire to provide people with an indulgence that could fit into a healthy lifestyle “We changed our diets significantly a few years ago, and had a hard time finding healthy chocolate.
 During this lifestyle change, David and Sandra developed a passion for food.
 They were searching for chocolate without other additives and excessive amounts of sugar and dairy.
 Once they started learning more about chocolate, they were fascinated by the different flavors of chocolate depending on where the beans came from.
 David had been in the wine industry for 11 years and knew a lot about terroir, flavor notes, etc. from that industry.
-“This gave us the idea later on when we were ready to start our own business.
+"This gave us the idea later on when we were ready to start our own business.
 As we learned more about chocolate, we realized how similar it was to wine and one of us had been already in the wine industry for over 11 years.
-This is when all our passions: food, health, wine and business came together!”
+This is when all our passions: food, health, wine and business came together!"

 Making chocolate from the bean at Nibble Chocolate

-Testing chocolate particle micron size to make sure it meets their standard for smoothness & consistency at Harper Macaw
+Testing chocolate particle micron size to make sure it meets their standard for smoothness & consistency

 Division of labor